d4nj1/TLPUI/docs/INSTALL.md

 [tlpui](https://aur.archlinux.org/packages/tlpui/) - Stable release.

-[tlpui-git](https://aur.archlinux.org/packages/tlpui-git) - If you always want to use the latest and greatest master branch version from TLPUI repository.
+[tlpui-git](https://aur.archlinux.org/packages/tlpui-git) - If you always want to use the latest and greatest master branch version from Tlp-ui repository.

 # Run from sources

-**Requirements**

 If you want to run Tlp-ui from sources you have to install Gtk libraries first.